-From the engagement photographer’s perspective, there is one magical time of day for beach photos in the Riviera Maya: the hour before sunset.
+From the engagement photographer’s perspective, there are two magical times of day for beach photos in the Riviera Maya: the hour before sunset and after sunrise.
 This is referred to as the Golden Hour because the light is soft, warm and magical.
-Once the sun sets, you have about 10 minutes of beautiful light before the flashes and artificial light need to come out, so if you want to go down on one knee in the sand, then plan to do so during the golden hour.
+And most importantly, it isn’t too hot.

 What do you need to know about proposing in a cenote?

 Maybe you want to pop the question somewhere really unique, like one of the stunning natural jungle pools and caves abundant between Playa del Carmen and Tulum, called cenotes (se-no-tays).

 Lush and beautiful, cenotes make for amazing photos.

 Unfortunately, you’re going to run into the issue of big fees here too, in most instances.
 Bringing your own engagement photographer to a cenote in the Riviera Maya will cost many hundreds of dollars over and above their photography fee.
 Ugh!

 Plus, you’re going to need to make a reservation well ahead of time.